-Anr iual MSA Fee
+Annual MSA Fee

-Partner Company/Subsidiary Effective Date (Inc ome)/Expense
+Partner Company/Subsidiary Effective Date (Income)/Expense

-Aevitas July 28, 2017 \$

-Avenue February 17, 2015 500
+Avenue 1 February 17, 2015 500

-Baergic March 9, 2017
+Baergic 2 March 9, 2017

 Cellvation October 31, 2016 500

 Checkpoint March 17, 2015 500

 Cyprium March 13, 2017 500

 Helocyte March 20, 2015 500

 Mustang March 13, 2015 500

 Oncogenuity February 10, 2017 500

 Urica November 7, 2017 500

 Fortress (4,000)

-Consolidated (Income)/Expense \$
+Consolidated (Income)/Expense

-- Note 1: Effective April 21, 2023, the Aevitas Founders Agreement and MSA with Fortress were terminated in conjunction with the execution of the APA between Aevitas and 4DMT (see Note 3 to the Unaudited Condensed Consolidated Financial Statements). - Note 2: MSA fees from Avenue were not paid or accrued so long as InvaGen held certain rights under the Avenue Stockholders Agreement.
-InvaGen's shares in Avenue were repurchased in October 2022, and all existing agreements between InvaGen and Avenue (including the Avenue Stockholders Agreement) were terminated as of the closing of the Share Repurchase Agreement in October 2022 (see Note 18).
-Fortress has been eligible to receive MSA fees from Avenue since such closing occurred. - Note 3: Due to the November 2022 consummation of the Contribution Agreement between the Company and Avenue, Avenue (and not the Company) is now eligible to receive MSA fees from Baergic in accordance with the terms of the Founders Agreement and Baergic's Certificate of Incorporation. - Note 3: Effective April 21, 2023, the Aevitas Founders Agreement and MSA with Fortress were terminated in conjunction with the execution of the APA between Aevitas and 4DMT (see Note 3 to the Unaudited Condensed Consolidated Financial Statements).
+- Note 1: MSA fees from Avenue were not paid or accrued so long as InvaGen held certain rights under the Avenue Stockholders Agreement.
+InvaGen's shares in Avenue were repurchased in October 2022, and all existing agreements between InvaGen and Avenue (including the Avenue Stockholders Agreement) were terminated as of the closing of the Share Repurchase Agreement in October 2022.
+Fortress has been eligible to receive MSA fees from Avenue since such closing occurred. - Note 2: Due to the November 2022 consummation of the Contribution Agreement between the Company and Avenue, Avenue (and not the Company) is now eligible to receive MSA fees from Baergic in accordance with the terms of the Founders Agreement and Baergic's Certificate of Incorporation.